juxor/afaq/markdown/append34.md

 ordination and joint activity, but that must be created from below, in new ways that reflect the goals we are aiming for.
 During the Spanish Revolution anarchists organised militias to fight the fascists.
 One was lead by anarchist militant Durruti.
-His military adviser, Prez Farras, a professional soldier, was concerned about the application of libertarian principles to military organisation.
+His military adviser, Perez Farras, a professional soldier, was concerned about the application of libertarian principles to military organisation.
 Durruti replied: